bhubr/backup-tool/README.md

 first commits).
 * mloydm for providing [this code on SO](http://stackoverflow.com/questions/8436841/how-to-recursively-list-directories-in-c-on-linux)
 * Graham Poulter for providing [this code](http://snipplr.com/view/4025/mp3-checksum-in-id3-tag/) that I translated into C
+* Jerry Jeremiah for his comprehensive answer to [this SO question](http://stackoverflow.com/questions/22077802/simple-c-example-of-doing-an-http-post-and-consuming-the-response)